MEET OUR TEAM

 Research Assistant

-Hi everyone, I am Angelina and I finished my HBSc. in Life Sciences (Sensory Motor Systems) with Minor in Psychology at McMaster University in 2024.
-I joined the lab as a research assistant shortly after.
-As an aspiring researcher, I am very interested in exploring various factors that can come together to influence well-being outcomes and promote resilience among ethnically and culturally diverse groups.
+Angelina completed her HBSc. in Life Sciences (Sensory Motor Systems) with Minor in Psychology at McMaster University in 2024.
+She joined the lab as a research assistant in the Spring of 2024.
+She is

 416-480-6100 x 85405